-Riving Knife (table saws)
+Riving Knife/Spreader/Splitter (table saws)

-Also known as a spreader or splitter.
-A metal piece, slightly thinner than the saw blade, which helps keep the kerf open and also helps to prevent kickback.
+A metal piece, slightly thinner than the blade, which helps keep the kerf open and also helps to prevent kickback.

 Saw Blade Path

 The area over, under, behind, or in front of the blade.
 As it applies to the workpiece, that area which will be or has been cut by the blade.